manosmin/ceid-web/README.md

   mongorestore cases.bson
 ```

-Then, you can log-in as any user "X" using the following credentials
-`Username: UserX`, `Password: userXpass` or as admin
+Then, you can log-in as any user "X" entering `userXpass` as password, or as admin entering `admin` as password.
-`Username: admin`, `Password: admin`

 ## Screenshots